 And we expect leaders to have these traits all while leading by example, coaching, being approachable, fair, having empathy and keeping a positive atmosphere and of course being friendly while holding people accountable!
 You get the drift.
 I think we expect a lot of our leaders, in fact quite often a superwoman or superman!
-If you’re familiar with the DISC styles, you’ll notice we want our leaders to exhibit behaviours from all over the quadrant!
+If you’re familiar with DISC behavioural profile, you’ll notice we want our leaders to exhibit behaviours from all over the quadrant!

 Reason Number Two

 That brings us to our second point.
 The team that the leaders are managing will also be comprised of a variety of behavioural styles.
 For example, one team member may not need a feeling of a ‘connection’ with their boss, another team member with a different DISC style might find it very important to connect with the leader to build their trust of them.
 Where one team member might want more instructions, plans and schedules from their leader – another member might like a spontaneous, friendly approach and be more autonomous in their role.
 Each DISC styles expectations and their needs will vary.
 You can start to see how some of these leaders might not hit the nail on the head all the time with every member – unless they are aware and can adapt.

 Lastly, each situation requires different interactions and behaviours from leaders.
 The people that they are leading, the culture of the company, the product or service they might be selling.
 Every situation is different, each interaction is different.
 Therefore, unless we know the exact environment, we cannot know the ideals of the “best fit for a boss.”